Best Wedding Loans in 2026: A Smart Way To Borrow for Your Big Day

 0% APR credit card

-0% APR credit comes with an introductory period that usually lasts between six and 21 months.
-During this time, you will have 0% interest.
-Still, be sure to pay your balance in full before your intro period ends.
+With a 0% APR credit, you’ll get a period of time where you can borrow interest free.
+This is called an introductory period, and it usually lasts at least six and 21 months.
+Be sure to pay your balance in full before your intro period ends.
 If you don’t, interest will start to accrue on what you owe.

 Buy now, pay later